DefinitionDevising project idea, defining the aim and main components

 The objective: Demonstrating conservation benefits

-The primary goal of this project is to prevent 26,000 ha of the Amazonian rainforest and its indigenous inhabitants from deforestation and displacement.
+The primary goal of this project is to prevent 26,000 ha of the Amazonian rainforest and its local inhabitants from deforestation and displacement.
 In the long term, it will serve as a showcase to demonstrate that preserving the Amazon is more profitable than exploiting it.

 Inspiring local communities and industry